puli/docs.puli.io/index.rst

 .. topic:: Resource Installation

-    If you want, you can Puli also to install your public resources on the server.
+    If you want, you can use Puli also to install your public resources on the server.
 If the server is your localhost, Puli creates simple symbolic links or file copies in your document root: